low fat paneer

 Chopped low fat paneer

 Place the paneer slab on a chopping board and chop it into small pieces.
-Can be finely chopped or roughly chopped or chopped into big chunks as per recipe requirement.
+These can be finely chopped, roughly chopped or chopped into big chunks as per the recipe requirement.

 Crumbled low fat paneer

-Refers to breaking paneer into small piece with hands.
-Take a small ball of paneer and crumble it into small granules.
+This refers to disintegrating paneer into tiny granules with one's hands.
+Take a small ball of paneer and rub it between your fingers until it falls into the bowl in the form of small granules.

 Grated low fat paneer